-Deinstitutionalization is a government policy that moved mental health patients out of state-run "insane asylums" into federally funded community mental health centers.
-It began in the 1960s as a way to improve treatment of the mentally ill while also cutting government budgets.
+Deinstitutionalization was a government policy that moved mental health patients out of state-run institutions and into federally funded community mental health centers.
+It began in the 1960s as a way to improve the treatment of the mentally ill while also cutting government budgets.

-As a result, 2.2 million of the severely mentally ill do not receive any psychiatric treatment at all.
-About 200,000 of those who suffer from schizophrenia or bipolar disorder are homeless.
-That's one-third of the total homeless population.
-Ten percent are veterans who suffer from post-traumatic stress disorder or other war-related injuries.
+As a result, 3.5 million people considered severely mentally ill do not receive any psychiatric treatment at all.
+About 200,000 of those who suffer from schizophrenia, depression, or bipolar disorder often become homeless.

-More than 300,000 are in jails and prisons.
-This means 16 percent of all inmates are severely mentally ill.
-There were about 100,000 psychiatric beds in both public and private hospitals.
+More than 350,000 people are in jails and prisons.
+Sixteen percent of all inmates are severely mentally ill.
+There are almost 10 times as many severely mentally ill people in jails and prisons than in hospitals.

 Three societal and scientific changes occurred that caused deinstitutionalization.
 First, the development of psychiatric drugs treated many of the symptoms of mental illness.
 These included chlorpromazine and later clozapine.

-- 1954 - The Food and Drug Administration approved Thorazine, known generically as chlorpromazine, to treat psychotic episodes.
+The Food and Drug Administration approved Thorazine, known generically as chlorpromazine, to treat psychotic episodes.
 The only other treatments available at the time were electroshock therapy and lobotomies.
-There were only 7,000 psychiatrists, 13,500 psychologists and 20,000 social workers in the entire country.
-(Source: "Health in Mind," Richmond Fed Econ Focus, Second Quarter, 2013.)
+There were only 7,000 psychiatrists, 13,500 psychologists, and 20,000 social workers in the entire country.

-- 1955 - The number of patients in public mental health hospitals reached a record of 558,000.
-They suffered from schizophrenia, bipolar disorder and severe depression.
+The number of patients in public mental health hospitals reached a record of 559,000.
+They suffered from schizophrenia, bipolar disorder, and severe depression.
 Many had organic brain diseases such as dementia and brain damage from trauma.
-Others suffered from mental retardation combined with psychosis, autism or brain damage from drug addiction.
+Others suffered from mental retardation combined with psychosis, autism, or brain damage from drug addiction.
 Most patients were not expected to get better given the treatments at the time.
 Congress passed the Mental Health Study Act of 1955.
 It established the Joint Commission on Mental Illness and Health to evaluate the nation's mental health situation.

-- 1961 - The Commission published its findings in Action for Mental Health.
+The commission published its findings in Action for Mental Health.
 It recommended that community health centers be set up to treat those with less severe mental illnesses.
-Its research estimated that 20 percent of the population suffered from some form of mental illness and distress.
-The Commission focused on treating these disorders to prevent them from becoming more severe.
-(Source: “Recognition and Prevention of Major Mental and Substance Use Disorders,” American Psychological Association, p.
-57.)
+The American Psychological Association’s paper, “Recognition and Prevention of Major Mental and Substance Use Disorders,” said the commission’s research estimated that 20% of the population suffered from some form of mental illness and distress.

-- 1967 - California's Governor Ronald Reagan signed the Lanterman-Petris-Short Act.
+California's Governor Ronald Reagan signed the Lanterman-Petris-Short Act.
 It limited a family's right to commit a mentally ill relative without the right to due process.
-It also reduced the state's institutional expense.
+It also reduced the state's institutional expenses.
 That doubled the number of mentally ill people in California's criminal justice system the following year.
 It also increased the number treated by hospital emergency rooms.
 Medicaid covered those costs.
 Other states followed with similar involuntary commitment laws.

-- 1977 - Only 650 community health centers had been built.
-That was less than half what was needed.
+Only 650 community health centers had been built.
+That was less than half of what was needed.
 They served 1.9 million patients.
 They were designed to help those with less severe mental health disorders.
 As states closed hospitals, the centers became overwhelmed with those patients with more serious challenges.

-- 1980 - President Jimmy Carter signed the Mental Health Systems Act to fund more community health centers.
+President Jimmy Carter signed the Mental Health Systems Act to fund more community health centers.
 But it focused on a broad range of a community's mental health needs.
-That lessened the federal government's focus on meeting the needs those with chronic mental illness.
-(Source: "Public Policy and Mental Illnesses," The Milbank Quarterly, September 2005, 83930, 425-456.)
+That lessened the federal government's focus on meeting the needs of those with chronic mental illness.

-- 1981 - President Reagan repealed the Act through the Omnibus Budget Reconciliation Act of 1981.
+President Reagan repealed the Act through the Omnibus Budget Reconciliation Act of 1981.
 It shifted funding to the state through block grants.
 The grant process meant that community mental health centers competed with other public needs.
-Programs like housing, food banks and economic development often won the federal funds instead.
+Programs like housing, food banks, and economic development often won the federal funds instead.

-- 1990 - The Food and Drug Administration approved clozapine to treat the symptoms of schizophrenia.
-That strengthened the prejudice against hospitalization of the mentally ill.
+The Food and Drug Administration approved clozapine to treat the symptoms of schizophrenia.
+That strengthened the prejudice against the hospitalization of the mentally ill.

-- 2010 - The Affordable Care Act mandated that insurance companies must cover mental health care as one of the 10 essential benefits.
-That included treatment for alcohol, drug and other substance abuse and addiction.
+The Affordable Care Act mandated that insurance companies must cover mental health care as one of the ten essential benefits.
+That included treatment for alcohol, drug, and other substance abuse and addiction.
 Patient co-pays could be as high as $40 a session.
 The number of therapist visits could be limited.
-(Source: “Timeline: Deinstitutionalization and Its Consequences," Mother Jones, April 29, 2013.)

 Many of those released from institutions were severely mentally ill.
 They were not good candidates for community centers due to the nature of their illnesses.
 Long-term, in-patient care provides better treatment for many with severe mental illnesses.